Many of us start our day with a much needed cup of coffee. We watch…

 This next model is one of the best manual burr grinders out there.
 It’s very popular and a bit more expensive.
 Three times as much, but you are getting a well-constructed grinder.

-Compared to the previous grinder it feels less fragile.
+Compared to the previous manual coffee grinder it feels less fragile.
 To be fair, the burrs also have some play, that may cause an uneven grind if you are using a coarser setting.
 It’s made out of plastic, glass, and stainless steel.
 It comes with a silicone grip to help you secure the base as you grind.

 Remember, you still have to crank, it’s a manual espresso grinder.